SWNRG/TriCloudEdge-Testbed/readme.md

 **⚠️ TriCloudEdge v3.0: Major Updates (No compatibility with v2.0**

 This version is **not backward-compatible** with v2.0.
 The architecture, codebase, and setup have been restructured for robustness, scalability, testing, and usability.
-The previous v2.0 code can be found under the [v2.0.0 tag](https://github.com/georgevio/TriCloudEdge/tree/v2.0.0) for reference only.
+The previous v2.0 code is in [v2.0.0 tag](https://github.com/georgevio/TriCloudEdge/tree/v2.0.0) for reference only.

 ## Updates in v3.0

 TriCloudEdge v3.0 has now a **decoupled, service-oriented architecture**.
 It includes several new items, i.e., NTP time sync (essential for cloud sync like AWS), MQTT robust connections, fully functional face rekognition in AWS, S3 functional bucket in AWS, messages back to ESP32-S3 (edge) of face identified over MQTT, and message of the same over websocket with the face id results to the ESP32-CAM (far edge).
 In the far edge a separate message handler mechanism can be further extended.

-Some core principles of v3.0 include:
+Some core principles of v3.0:
 * **Scalability:** Each part of the system (data ingestion, face processing, cloud communication) is an independent service that can be scaled or updated separately.
 * **Extensibility:** Easily add new types of AI models, or cloud integrations by adding new services.